 • If only colour on the Web is required, black-and-white versions of the figures are also supplied for printing purposes

-For any further information please visit our customer support site at http://support.elsevier.com.Submit your article:When you are submitting your review, Do not fax text or figures as these cannot be used..
-Please email the text and figures to: firstname.lastname@example.org [OR] if it is not possible to submit by email then post a CD with all text and figures to:
+For any further information please visit our customer support site at http://support.elsevier.com.Submit your article:When you are submitting your review, please email the text and figures to: email@example.com.
+Online proof correction

 Corresponding authors will receive an e-mail with a link to our online proofing system, allowing annotation and correction of proofs online.
 The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and answer questions from the Copy Editor.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.